NickZettel/IT-Labs/Lab 1/discussion questions.md

 ### Why does Windows Server Core use a command-line interface instead of a GUI?

 Windows Server Core uses a command-line interface to reduce resource usage and improve performance, which may be critical on busy servers.
-Removing these features also improves security by reducing the attack surfaces for malicious actors.
+Removing these features also improves security by reducing the number of attack surfaces for malicious actors to exploit.

 ### How does PowerShell differ from the traditional command prompt (cmd.exe)?